Tamerlan-DS/World-Demographic-Indicators/README.md

 # World-Demographic-Indicators
+Using this database we can describe interesting dependencies and trends occurring in the world, you can also characterize each country and describe its situation

 **How to install**
 First of all we need to download and install Anaconda from: https://www.anaconda.com/products/individual Then open repository from Anaconda